spraakbanken/korp-frontend/doc/user_manual_eng.md

 **Part of a word**

-The checkboxes *initial part*, *medial part* and *final part* extend the search to words that include the given word at the corresponding location.
-With *medial part* selected, matches can include the given word at any location, including the start and the end.
+The checkboxes *initial part* and *final part* extend the search to words that include the given word at the corresponding location.

 In the case of a lemgram search, a compound analysis is used to determine matches.